Keyframer: Empowering Animation Design using Large Language Models: User Study Results

-\textbf{Code editing interfaces offer granular creative control.} Our system supports participants with all levels of programming experience with making edits to LLM-generated code, even for those without programming background (i.e., those in the LCHA and LCLA groups).
+\\ \system's editors supports participants with a range of programming experience with editing LLM-generated code.
 A majority of participants (69.2\%) edited the LLM-generated code with either of \system's editors.
-Seven participants edited the code directly using the Code Editor feature, while $7$ edited the code using the Properties Editor feature.
-Five participants used both editors, and $4$ participants did not make any edits to the code generated by LLM.
-On average, each participant made edits to $25.1$\% (SD = $0.2$) of the instances where they received code generated by the LLM.
-Table \ref{tab:edits_group} shows the editing actions by participant group.
-Notably, 4 out of 6 Low Code users edited output code, and of the 5 High Code users who edited LLM output, the majority (80.0\%) used the Properties editor, suggesting that the Properties editor can be beneficial to those with all levels of programming experience.
-In fact, most participants that used the editors used \textit{both} the Code and Properties editor throughout their use of \system (55.6\%), suggesting that each can be beneficial regardless of prior experience with animation or code.
+Seven participants edited code using the Code Editor, while $7$ made edits with the Properties Editor.
+On average, each participant edited $25.1$\% (SD = $0.2$) of the instances where they received generated code.
+Notably, 4 out of 6 Low Code users edited output code, and of the 5 High Code users who edited LLM output, the majority (80.0\%) used the Properties editor, suggesting that the Properties editor can be beneficial to both experts and novices.
+In fact, most participants that used the editors used \textit{both} the Code and Properties editor throughout their use of \system (55.6\%), suggesting that each editor can be beneficial regardless of prior experience with animation or code.

-Participants preferred to make direct edits on the code generated by the LLM when they had clearly defined goals: ``It was nice that I was able to then go into the code and edit things that I didn't want to ask the model to do because I already knew exactly what I wanted'' (EP4).
-For participants that were less familiar with CSS like EP2, the Properties Editor gave them an easier option to make these edits: ``I thought it did a really good job at parsing the code and then giving me kind of a WYSIWYG type editor for the code.
-I think that's really helpful for people that aren't comfortable jumping into the code.''

-\textbf{Combination of reprompting and code editing fuels design iteration.} For those who chose to not edit the output code such as EP1 and EP4, editing prompts was an alternative way to modify the animation designs.
-Those who did not edit code output, like EP4, still acknowledged the potential benefit of making those edits, but chose not to due to the novelty effect of using a prompt-based interface and the time limit of the activity: ``The prompt is the novelty, whereas hand editing [the code], there's no magic in that...I can absolutely do that by hand, but it's not as fun.''